GrinonBarrett/Taksidos/Placeholder Creature.md

 -----

+**Alacrity**: When rolling for initiative, the qyizikhor may use its reaction to move a number of feet equal to its result- so long as it does not exceed the appropriate mode of movement.
+It decides this after turn order is determined, but before actions are taken.

-**Mighty Slam**: When the kangar successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
-If the check is a tie or success in any degree, the kangar knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the mirkar's weight in stones divided by the foe's weight in stones.
-If the mirkar had a critical success, the foe is also vulnerable while they are prone.
+**Mighty Slam**: When the qyizikhor successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
+If the check is a tie or success in any degree, the qyizikhor knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the qyizikhor's weight in stones divided by the foe's weight in stones.
+If the qyizikhor had a critical success, the foe is also vulnerable while they are prone.

-**Menacing Blow**: When the kangar successfully attacks a creature, it may use its reaction force that creature to make a [Will] save with a DV equal to the points of success + the kangar's [Will] bonus and [Empy] bonus.
-On a failure, it is overcome with fear- the creature is dazed for a number of rounds equal to the points of failure.
-On a critical failure, it is also vulnerable during this time.

-**Snow Diving**: If the kangar is completely covered in snow, to the point that no part of it is visible, *it may instantly tranpsort itself anywhere within 3 miles so long as it would still be covered in snow at its destination*.
+**Glowing Eye Shine**: The qyizikhor treats dim light as fair light.

+**Vile Smell**: Any checks made to detect a qyizikhor by smell gains a 2d8 bonus.